aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 		}
 	}

-The `schema_name` must be set to the Redshift schema name for your dataset, for example, `adds1`.
-The `rosutil_classname` must be set to the fully-qualified Python class name for the class you implemented in [Extend `RosUtil` abc](#extend-rosutil-abc), for example, keeping with the naming convention, your class name maybe `adds1_ros_util.Adds1RosUtil`.

 Leave the `calibration.cal_bucket` as shown above.

 The `cal_key` must point to the bucket prefix where your vehicle calibration data is stored.
 The `cal_key` may point to a calibration file, as in the example above, or to an S3 bucket folder: This is dependent on how you store your vehicle calibration data.
-The python class implemented in [Extend `RosUtil` abc](#extend-rosutil-abc) reads the data from `cal_key`.
+The python class implemented in [Extend `RosUtil`](#extend-rosutil) uses the calibration data to implement its abstract methods.

-### Update setup script

-Save a copy of [setup-dev.sh](scripts/setup-dev.sh) script to preserve the original script.

-To customize the [setup-dev.sh](scripts/setup-dev.sh) script for your dataset with our assumed naming convention, do a find and replace for `a2d2-data-service` with `adds1-data-service`, and `a2d2-rosbridge` with `adds1-rosbridge`.
-Do not do a global replace of `a2d2` with `adds1`.
+### Customize data client configuration files

+You must customize the `"requests"` in the data client JSON configuration files under `ds1/config` to work with your dataset.
+We will explain this customization using the example of [c-config-ex1.json](a2d2/config/c-config-ex1.json), which makes a data request for `a2d2` data:

+	"requests": [{
+		"kafka_topic": "a2d2",
+		"vehicle_id": "a2d2",
+		"scene_id": "20190401121727",
+		"sensor_id": ["bus", "lidar/front_left", "camera/front_left"],
+		"start_ts": 1554115465612291,
+		"stop_ts": 1554115765612291,
+		"ros_topic": {"bus": "/a2d2/bus", "lidar/front_left": "/a2d2/lidar/front_left",
+				"camera/front_left": "/a2d2/camera/front_left"},
+		"data_type": {"bus": "a2d2_msgs/Bus", "lidar/front_left": "sensor_msgs/PointCloud2",
+				"camera/front_left": "sensor_msgs/Image"},
+		"step": 1000000,
+		"accept": "fsx/multipart/rosbag",
+		"preview": true
+	}]

+All the fields above need to be customized for your dataset.
+For example, your `kafka_topic` value will be `ds1`.
+Your `vehicle_id` will depend on the values in the `ds1.vehicle` table. your `sensor_id` values (except for the implicit value `bus`, which is always the same for all datasets) will depend on the values in the `ds1.sensor`  table.
+The Ros message data type for your bus data will be different.
+Your `scene_id` will be different.
+Your `start_ts` and `stop_ts` values will be different.
+Your `ros_topic` values may be different.
+You will need to customize all these values so you can request data from `ds1` dataset.

 ### Apply tutorial steps to your dataset

 Next, walk-through the [step-by-step tutorial](#step-by-step-tutorial), but starting with the step [Setup EKS cluster environment](#setup-eks-cluster-environment).
-You will need to make following changes to the documented tutorial steps, so you can use ADDS with your dataset:
+You will need to make following changes to the tutorial steps, so you can use ADDS with `ds1` dataset:

+* Instead of `a2d2`, use `ds1`.
 * In [Build dataset](#build-dataset) step, you will need to  execute your ETL script instead of [scripts/a2d2-etl-steps.sh](scripts/a2d2-etl-steps.sh) so you can launch your workflow to upload your data into S3 and Redshift tables.
-* You will need to use your Helm charts to run your runtime services instead of using the charts for A2D2 dataset.
-* You will need to create and use data client configuration files similar to the example [a2d2/config/c-config-ex1.json](a2d2/config/c-config-ex1.json) file, but you must request data specific to your dataset.

 ## Deleting the AWS CloudFormation stack